 9.6.4.1 General

 This subclause describes the procedure for the VAE server provisioning the PC5 parameter provisioning information to the V2X UE via V1-AE reference point for V2X communication on PC5.
-The configuration information includes the configuration parameters specified in 3GPP TS 23.285 [5] and additional application related configuration parameters.
+The configuration information includes the configuration parameters specified in 3GPP TS 23.285 [5], 3GPP TS 23.287 [8] and additional application related configuration parameters.

 9.6.4.2 Procedure